NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_volume.html.markdown

 * `schedule` - (Required) The schedule configuration for creating snapshot policy.
 When `snapshot_policy_name` does not exist, the snapshot policy will be created with `schedule`(s) and named as `snapshot_policy_name`.
 It supports the volume creation based on the AWS, AZURE and GCP CVO.

 The `schedule` block supports:
-* `schedule_type` - (Required) snapshot policy schedule type.
+* `schedule_type` - (Required, Forces new resource) snapshot policy schedule type.
 Must be one of '5min', '8hour', 'hourly', 'daily', 'weekly', 'monthly'.
-* `retention` - (Required) snapshot policy retention.
+* `retention` - (Required, Forces new resource) snapshot policy retention.

 ## Attributes Reference